-Identifying partners at sea on contrasting fisheries around the world
+Identifying partners at sea from joint movement metrics of pelagic pair trawlers

-Rocío Joo1,2, Nicolas Bez3, Marie-Pierre Etienne4, Pablo Marin5, Nicolas Goascoz6, Jérôme Roux1, and Stéphanie Mahévas1
+Rocío Joo1,2,3, Nicolas Bez4, Marie-Pierre Etienne5, Pablo Marin6, Nicolas Goascoz7, Jérôme Roux1, and Stéphanie Mahévas1

-1 IFREMER, Ecologie et Modèles pour l’Halieutique, BP 21105, 44311 Nantes Cedex 03, France 2 Department of Wildlife Ecology and Conservation, Fort Lauderdale Research and Education Center, University of Florida, Fort Lauderdale, FL, USA 3 MARBEC, Univ Montpellier, IRD, Ifremer, CNRS, Sète, France 4 Univ Rennes, Agrocampus Ouest, CNRS, IRMAR - UMR 6625, F-35000 Rennes, France 5 Instituto del Mar del Perú (IMARPE), Chucuito, Callao, Peru 6 IFREMER, Laboratoire Ressources Halieutiques de Port en Bessin, BP 32, 14520 Port en Bessin, France
+1 IFREMER, Ecologie et Modèles pour l’Halieutique, BP 21105, 44311 Nantes Cedex 03, France 2 Department of Wildlife Ecology and Conservation, Fort Lauderdale Research and Education Center, University of Florida, Fort Lauderdale, FL, USA 3 Global Fishing Watch, Washington, DC 20036, USA 4 MARBEC, Univ Montpellier, IRD, Ifremer, CNRS, Sète, France 5 Univ Rennes, Agrocampus Ouest, CNRS, IRMAR - UMR 6625, F-35000 Rennes, France 6 Instituto del Mar del Perú (IMARPE), Chucuito, Callao, Peru 7 IFREMER, Laboratoire Ressources Halieutiques de Port en Bessin, BP 32, 14520 Port en Bessin, France

 Abstract

 Here we present an approach to identify partners at sea based on fishing track analysis, and describe this behaviour in six different fleets: 1) pelagic pair trawlers, 2) large bottom otter trawlers, 3) small bottom otter trawlers, 4) mid-water otter trawlers, all operating in the North-East Atlantic Ocean, 5) anchovy purse-seiners in the South-East Pacific Ocean, and 6) tuna purse-seiners in the Western Indian Ocean.
-This type of behaviour is known to exist within pelagic pair trawlers.
-Since these vessels need to be in pairs for their fishing operations, in practice some of them decide to move together throughout their whole fishing trips, and others for only a segment of their trips.
-To identify partners at sea, we used a heuristic approach based on joint-movement metrics and Gaussian mixture models.
-The models were first fitted on the pelagic pair trawlers and then used on the other fleets.
-From all of these fisheries, only the tuna purse-seiners did not present partners at sea.
-We then analysed the connections at the scale of vessels and identified82%74% exclusive partners.
+This type of behaviour is known to exist within pelagic pair trawlers, since these vessels need to be in pairs for their fishing operations.
+However, in practice, some of them decide to move together throughout their whole fishing trips, and others for only a segment of their trips.
+To identify partners at sea, we used a heuristic approach based on joint-movement metrics computed from vessel monitoring system data and Gaussian mixture models.
+The models were fitted to joint-movement metrics of the pelagic pair trawlers, and subsequently used to identify partners at sea in other fleets.
+We found partners at sea in all of the fleets except for the tuna purse-seiners.
+We then analysed the connections at the scale of vessels and identified exclusive partners.
+Exclusiveness was more common in pelagic pair trawlers and small bottom otter trawlers, with 82% and 74% of the vessels involved in partnerships having exclusive partners.
 This work shows that there are collective tactics at least at a pairwise level in diverse fisheries in the world.

 Keywords

-collective behaviour; dyadic joint movement metrics; trajectory; tracking data; fishermen spatial behaviour; vessel monitoring system; fishing strategies; fishing tactics.
+collective behaviour; dyadic joint movement metrics; Gaussian mixture model; vessel monitoring system; fishing tactics.

 Introduction

-Understanding fisher spatial behaviour contributes to the development of effective spatial management policies.
-The increasing availability of georeferenced data from sources like Automatic Identification System (AIS; Robards et al. (2016)) and Vessel Monitoring System (VMS; Hinz et al. (2013)) has enabled a proliferation of studies that characterise fisher spatial behaviour (e.g. Bertrand et al. (2005); Joo et al. (2014)), propose movement models (e.g. Vermard et al. (2010); Walker and Bez (2010); Joo et al. (2013); Gloaguen et al. (2015)), account for it in stock management models (e.g. Vigier et al. (2018)) and discuss management measures based on it (e.g. Gerritsen et al. (2012); Holmes et al. (2011)).
-While individual (or independent) movement of fishers has been extensively studied by means of trajectory data, the collective behaviour of fishermen has been rather neglected.
+Understanding fisher spatial behaviour contributes to the development of effective spatial management tools.
+The increasing availability of georeferenced data from sources like Automatic Identification System (AIS; Robards et al. (2016)) and Vessel Monitoring System (VMS; Hinz et al. (2013)) has enabled a proliferation of studies that characterise fisher spatial dynamics (e.g. Bertrand et al. (2005); Joo et al. (2014)), propose movement models (e.g. Vermard et al. (2010); Walker and Bez (2010); Joo et al. (2013); Gloaguen et al. (2015)), account for it in stock assessment models for fisheries management (e.g. Vigier et al. (2018)) and discuss management measures based on it (e.g. Gerritsen et al. (2012); Holmes et al. (2011)).
+While individual movement of fishers has been extensively studied by means of trajectory data, the collective behaviour of fishermen has been rather neglected.
 Fishers are social individuals that may develop collaboration or competing strategies (e.g. Horta and Defeo (2012); Hancock et al. (1995)).
-The characterisation of their collective behaviour could provide valuable inputs that would make movement models more accurate and management measures more effective (Salas and Gaertner, 2004; Gezelius, 2007; Rijnsdorp et al., 2011), as they would rely in more realistic scenarios.
+The characterisation of their collective behaviour could provide valuable inputs that would increase the realism of movement models and make management measures more effective (Salas and Gaertner, 2004; Gezelius, 2007; Rijnsdorp et al., 2011).